99CCC/todoAppLive/Documentation/DevLog.md

+## 30.01.2025 23:05
+We slapped in the nodes into the childs properly and made title editable for parent (missing save) And made sql script to truncate and insert testdata Next on agenda:
+    -Finnish up save on edit title, and make list of rest of endpoints to tie in -then tie in endpoints

 ## 30.01.2025 01:01
 Fixed the loadtodochildren to (too sleepy to write full devlog heres my notepad) Started node/grandchildren addition and refactor: